Frank Hornby: Inspiring future generations

 Our Memory/Education Box is available to be borrowed via Sefton Council’s Library Service.

-Please follow the link below and search for ‘Educational Box: Frank Hornby’ to start the booking process - Educational Box: Frank Hornby
+Please follow the link below (or speak to Maghull staff) & search for ‘Educational Box: Frank Hornby’ to start the booking process - Educational Box: Frank Hornby

 The Hornby/Meccano items in the box include a clockwork 0 Gauge train & track, 2 built Meccano models & some Dinky Toys.
 Explanatory cards box tell users all about Hornby/Meccano so that they can lead a talk in schools, care homes, or to community/local history organisations, etc.